Intro to Data Analytics for Healthcare and Life Sciences

 Dr. Linda Clark is an expert in data science education, faculty development, and higher education assessment.
 With a background spanning academia, administration, and corporate consulting, she specializes in integrating data literacy into curriculum design, developing data science programs, and conducting interdisciplinary research on assessment and operations in higher education.
 Her expertise also extends to statistical analysis for corporate, healthcare, and survey-based projects.

-The tuition for this course is $1,160.
+The tuition for this short course is $1,160.
 There are no additional costs.
 A discount code is available for LabOps Unite (LOU) group members.

-Why MCPHS for this course
+Why MCPHS for this short course

 The School of Professional Studies delivers top-tier, high-demand educational opportunities that are convenient, accessible, and relevant to individuals and organizations.